 Joined the department in 2010.

-Tissue size regulation, wound healing, and fibrosing diseases
+Tissue size regulation, tissue cell composition, and fibrosing diseases

-Our laboratory is working on two areas of biomedicine.
+Our laboratory is working on three areas of biomedicine, trying to move observations from basic research into the clinic.
 First, we are studying how the sizes of tissues and tumors are regulated, and how this can be manipulated for therapeutic purposes.
 As a model system, we are using the simple eukaryote Dictyostelium discoideum, which allows us to combine techniques such as biochemistry, genetics, computer modeling, and cell biology to study tissue size regulation.
-We have found that a secreted protein is the signal in a negative feedback loop that inhibits Dictyostelium cell proliferation, and we are studying the signal transduction pathway to understand similar mechanisms in humans.
+We have found that a secreted protein as well as the unusual molecule polyphosphate are signals in negative feedback loops that inhibit Dictyostelium cell proliferation, and we are studying the signal transduction pathway to understand similar mechanisms in humans.

-Second, we have found that a human blood protein called Serum Amyloid P (SAP) regulates a key step in the formation of scar tissue as well as the formation of the scar-like lesions in fibrosing diseases such as congestive heart failure and pulmonary fibrosis.
-We are studying this mechanism, as well as working with two biotech companies to develop a new wound-healing material and a therapy for fibrosing diseases, both based on manipulating SAP levels.
+Third, we have found that a human blood protein called Serum Amyloid P (SAP) regulates a key step in the formation of scar tissue as well as the formation of the scar-like lesions in fibrosing diseases such as congestive heart failure and pulmonary fibrosis.
+We are studying this mechanism, and a biotech company (Promedior) we co-founded is testing SAP as a therapy for fibrosis in patients in two Phase 2 trials.

 - White, MJ, Gomer, RH.
 Trypsin, Tryptase, and Thrombin Polarize Macrophages towards a Pro-Fibrotic M2a Phenotype.
 PLoS ONE.
 2015;10 (9):e0138748.
 Epub 2015/9/25. doi: 10.1371/journal.pone.0138748.
 PubMed PMID:26407067 PubMed Central PMC4583378.